canonical/mlflow-operator/docs/how-to/migrate-v21-v215.rst

-Migrate Charmed MLflow Version 2.1 to Version 2.15
+Upgrade Charmed MLflow Version 2.1 to Version 2.15
 ==================================================

-This guide shows how to migrate Charmed MLflow version 2.1 to version 2.15.
+This guide shows how to upgrade Charmed MLflow version 2.1 to version 2.15.
 This guide assumes you are running the old Charmed MLflow stack version 2.11.

 Prerequisites
 -------------